Trouble Sleeping During Pregnancy

 Worries about the pregnancy, baby’s health, labor and impending parenthood are very normal.
 I usually recommend taking stress reduction or childbirth preparation class.
 You can also try writing down a list of your worries before bed and setting it aside so you don’t dwell on these worries into the night.
 A few tools and a little knowledge can go a long way toward reducing your stress.

-In order to fall asleep, establish a calming routine to help you wind down after a busy day.
-This might include reading a book, drinking a small glass of chamomile tea, reducing your overall fluid intake after 7 p.m., getting a neck, shoulder, back or foot massage from your partner (whichever area needs it most!), and/or taking a warm bath.
+To fall asleep, establish a calming routine to help you wind down after a busy day.
+This might include reading a book, drinking a small glass of chamomile tea, reducing your overall fluid intake after 7 p.m., getting a neck, shoulder, back or foot massage from your partner (whichever area needs it most!), or taking a warm bath.
 Stay active during the day, but don’t overdo it.
 Regular, low-impact exercise like swimming, walking and prenatal yoga can improve sleep and is also a good habit to get into for after pregnancy.

-If you’ve gone several nights with little sleep and basic comfort measures haven’t helped, don’t hesitate to talk with your provider.
+If you’ve gone several nights with little sleep and basic comfort measures haven’t helped, don’t hesitate to talk with your doctor.